qgis/QGIS-Website/content/resources/support/security.md

 - Audit carefully the plugins you allow to your users, in a sandboxed environment
 - Deploy your own plugin repository in which you control which plugin are available
-- Take benefit of the advanced customization possibilities of QGIS to constraint settings around connexions, authentication etc..
+- Take benefit of the advanced customization possibilities of QGIS to constraint settings around connections, authentication etc..
 - Don't focus only on code breaches, but also on user behavior regarding credentials and the risk of leak in project files if users insist on using basic authentication.